33Domenico/CI2024_project-work/src/README.md

     if len(new_population) > config.pop_size:
         new_population = new_population[:config.pop_size]

-    # Apply fitness sharing for diversity
+    # Fitness adjusted for diversity
     apply_semantic_fitness_sharing(new_population, X_sample)

     return new_population